|Title:||The "python" Command on Unix-Like Systems|

-- When the pythonX.X binaries are provided by a distribution, the python2 and python3 commands should refer to one of those files rather being provided as a separate binary file.
+When the pythonX.X binaries are provided by a distribution, the python2 and python3 commands should refer to one of those files rather than being provided as a separate binary file.

-- It is suggested that even distribution-specific packages follow the python2/python3 convention, even in code that is not intended to operate on other distributions.
+It is strongly encouraged that distribution-specific packages use python3 (or python2) rather than python, even in code that is not intended to operate on other distributions.
 This will reduce problems if the distribution later decides to change the version of the Python interpreter that the python command invokes, or if a sysadmin installs a custom python command with a different major version than the distribution default.
-Distributions can test whether they are fully following this convention by changing the python interpreter on a test box and checking to see if anything breaks.

-- If these conventions are adhered to, it will become the case that the python command is only executed in an interactive manner as a user convenience, or to run scripts that are source compatible with both Python 2 and Python 3.
+If these conventions are adhered to, it will become the case that the python command is only executed in an interactive manner as a user convenience, or else when using a virtual environment or similar mechanism.

 A potential problem can arise if a script adhering to the python2/python3 convention is executed on a system not supporting these commands.
 This is mostly a non-issue, since the sysadmin can simply create these symbolic links and avoid further problems.
-It is a significantly more obvious breakage than the sometimes cryptic errors that can arise when attempting to execute a script containing Python 2 specific syntax with a Python 3 interpreter.
+It is a significantly more obvious breakage than the sometimes cryptic errors that can arise when attempting to execute a script containing Python 2 specific syntax with a Python 3 interpreter or vice versa.

 python -> python2 -> python2.7 python-config -> python2-config -> python2.7-config

-This feature will first appear in the default installation process in CPython 2.7.3.
+This feature first appeared in the default installation process in CPython 2.7.3.